Utah provides surviving spouses with guaranteed widow’s rights and entitlements to the deceased’s estate, including:

 The surviving spouse must make the elective share election within nine months after the date of decedent’s death, or within six months after the probate of decedent’s will, whichever occurs later.
 If an elective share petition is filed later than nine months after death, decedent’s nonprobate transfers to others are excluded from the elective estate.
 The court may extend the deadline for making the elective share election upon the spouse’s petition for additional time and for good cause; if court award’s spouse additional time to elect, decedent’s non-probate transfers to others are included in the elective share estate.

 How is the Elective Share Election Made in Utah?

 The petition for elective share must be filed in the court and mailed or delivered to the personal representative, if any.
-The elective share petition must be filed during spouse’s lifetime by spouse, personally, or by spouse’s conservator, guardian, or attorney-in-fact.
+The elective share petition must be filed during the surviving spouse’s lifetime by the spouse, personally, or by spouse’s conservator, guardian, or attorney-in-fact.
 If the elective share election is exercised on behalf of incapacitated spouse, elective share is set aside in trust for the spouse’s benefit.